 Tech comes and goes in the life of a gadget reviewer, but some of it becomes essential to what we do every day.
 Getting attached to one doodad or another is easy, but it takes something special to earn a permanent place on my desk or in my bag.

 Every time I leave my house I’m sure to have some gear with me.
-Whether I’m headed to a day full of meetings or the local coffee shop, a handful of devices follow me just about everywhere.
-I’m Eric Zeman, Reviews Editor here at Android Authority, and these are essential everyday carry items that make my life easier.
+Whether I’m headed to a day full of meetings or the local coffee shop, I rely on a handful of items to get the work done.
+I’m Eric Zeman, Reviews Editor here at Android Authority, and these are essential tech tools that make my life easier.

 We all need a main device, something that serves as the core of our personal tech universe.
-The Samsung Galaxy Note 9 is my most vital tool.
-It has been my daily driver for much of the last year, and has served as an incredibly reliable workhorse when I needed it most.
+The Google Pixel 4 XL has replaced the Samsung Galaxy Note 10 Plus as my most vital tool.
+It has been my daily driver since it went on sale in August, and has served as an incredibly reliable workhorse when I needed it most.

-I use the Galaxy Note 9 literally for everything.
+I use the Pixel 4 XL for literally for everything.
 It’s my everyday camera, my entertainment screen, my music player, and of course a trusted tool for getting work done.
-I often use the phone as a mobile hotspot and take advantage of the excellent battery life to power from morning to night.
+I often use the phone as a mobile hotspot with my Pixelbook Go.

-Apart from the Note 9, no other device in my arsenal is as versatile and powerful as the Apple iPad Pro (2018).
+Apart from the Pixel 4 XL, no other device in my arsenal is as versatile and powerful as the Apple iPad Pro (2020).
 Many may disregard the iPad as a productivity machine, but nothing could be further from the truth.
+It is still a Pro at nearly everything.

-Paired with the Zagg Rugged Book Go, a Bluetooth keyboard and case combination, the iPad lets me do nearly everything a full laptop does.
+Paired with the lightweight Apple Magic Keyboard and case combination, the iPad lets me do nearly everything a full laptop does.
 It goes with me everywhere.

 No one needs their tunes to keep them company while writing more than I do.
 There’s rarely a moment throughout the day when I’m not rocking out to the latest rock or metal track.

 I jumped aboard the true wireless headphone train as soon as it left the station, and let me tell you, those early models were pretty rough.
-Now that the form factor is several years old, companies like Jabra have nearly perfected them.
-That’s why I use the Jabra Elite 65T Bluetooth headphones constantly.
+Now that the form factor is several years old, companies have nearly perfected them.
+That’s why I use the Jabra Elite 75T Bluetooth headphones constantly.
 These little buds have it all: a comfortable fit, excellent battery life, and good music reproduction.
+It helps that they pair easily with most smartphones, such as my Pixel 4 XL, thanks to the latest app.
+They don’t look half bad, either.
+Perhaps my only complaint is that they don’t offer active noise cancellation.

 Google Nest Hub